The Singer of All Songs: Plot summary

+The sailors are befriended by Halasaa, one of the mute, telepathic Tree People, who is the last guardian of the powers of Becoming.
+He escorts the outsiders to the ancient, abandoned city of Spareth, where they meet Samis once more.
+Samis forces the crew into singing the different chantments.
+Instead of transforming Samis into a god, the Great Power he has summoned absorbs and overwhelms him.
+The crew are left to ponder how to realize Samis’ vision for a peaceful and united Tremaris without tyranny.

 Reception

 The Kirkus reviews said "the actual workings of enchantment, definitions of the powers, various characters' emotions are well sketched," however, it added, the novel "lack[s] depth."
 It is "not meaty, but creative," the reviewer hedged.
 "Calwyn," Kirkus added, is "a fairly passive protagonist."

 Publishers Weekly complained that "the sheer level of detail is overwhelming at first."
 The review adding, however, that "those who press on through the overwhelming detail will find their efforts rewarded."
 The review praised "Constable for imagining a rich satisfying universe."